Last Updated on November 17, 2023 by Dee

 Step 1: Click on the “S” tool in the top menu bar of the Procreate screen.
 This opens up the Selections options and gives you a few ways to select your specific element or area on your artwork.

-The Selections option allows you to make modifications only to the selected areas of work.
+The Selections option only allows you to make modifications to the selected work areas.
 When it comes to detailed digital artwork, this is really useful!

 Once you have clicked on the Selections option, there are four different options you can choose to select parts of your artwork.